steyep/phpvm/README.md

   * `PROFILE=path/to/.profile` – location of your `.bashrc`, `.zshrc`, etc.
   * `APACHE_CONFIG=path/to/httpd.conf` – location of the `httpd.conf` Apache is using
   * `APACHE_ENABLED=[0|1]` – Ensure Apache has the correct `php_module` loaded for the specified version of PHP and run `apachectl restart` when the value is set to `1`.
 Default is `0`.
 Note: depending on your setup, this may require `sudo` privileges.
+  * `EXTENSIONS=memcache,xdebug` – a comma delimited list of extensions to be installed (via homebrew) when adding a new managed version of php.